Astros win 6th straight, outscore White Sox 27-2 in sweep

 Gattis homered off Hector Santiago in the ninth.

-White Sox starter Reynaldo Lopez gave up one run, four hits and four walks in five innings.
+White Sox starter Reynaldo Lopez, who battled through a minor stomach ailment, gave up one run, four hits and four walks in five innings.

+"We were hoping he could get us a little deeper, but he did a nice job of handling it for five innings against a very, very good, well-balanced major league ballclub," Chicago manager Rick Renteria said.

+Matt Davidson and Yolmer Sanchez hit consecutive two-out doubles in the second.

 FARQUHAR